Review of Ghosting the News, by Margaret Sullivan

 Since the 19th century, local newspapers “have bonded communities,” said Victor Pickard, author of Democracy Without Journalism?, another new book on the local journalism crisis.
 “That cultural memory is still there, and even conservatives who say they hate the media have warm fuzzy feelings about their community paper.”

 To be sure, in Moundsville, local TV stations like WTOV9 and WTRF cover city council, the weather, crime, and football games, but they don’t offer deep investigations, or intimate day-to-day engagement with the lives of fellow residents.
-They’re not Sam Shaw.
+They’re not Sam Shaw, the legendary editor of the Moundsville Echo, who for decades rode his bicycle around town collecting news.

-Margaret Sullivan worked at the Buffalo News for 32 years, before moving to the New York Times.
+Margaret Sullivan worked at the Buffalo News for 32 years, before moving to the New York Times and then to the Post.
 She finished in Buffalo as managing editor, and maintains her passion for the power of local journalism as a vehicle for community-building and holding the powerful to account.
 Buffalo is where she learned, she writes, that “a newspaper’s purpose isn’t only to keep public officials accountable, it’s also to be the village square for an entire metropolitan area, to help provide a common reality and touchstone, a sense of community and place.”

 The newspaper’s place as the pillar of the village square has come crashing down.
 You could once become one of the world’s richest people by owning a paper.
 Warren Buffett bragged about the 30% profit margins at titles he controlled.
 Now Buffett predicts newspapers are going to “disappear.”
 From 2004, to 2015, over 1,800 print outlets in the U.S. closed, according to a study in the Newspaper Research Journal quoted by Sullivan.